 Aggravated Assault also falls under the category of “predicate acts of domestic violence,” which means this charge can be used as grounds for a restraining order if the assault occurs in the context of domestic violence.
 In other words, if someone you are dating, married to, share a child with, related to, or living with accuses you of aggravated assault, he or she can file for a temporary restraining order (TRO).
 Once a TRO has been issued, you will be required to appear in the Superior Court, Family Division for a final restraining order hearing.
 This court proceeding will either result in a permanent restraining order against you or not.
 An FRO will prohibit you from having any contact whatsoever with the alleged victim and does not expire.
 The consequences of having a restraining order against you will come in addition to the criminal penalties for aggravated assault explained above.

-Contact an NJ Aggravated Assault Lawyer for Your Best Defense
+Contact an NJ Aggravated Assault Lawyer to Discuss Your Best Defense